 One of my personal irritations with our for-profit health care system—and the main reason I started this blog—is its predilection to market and sell screening tests and prescription medications of questionable value to the aging population.

 Late last week I read the troubling story about a recent polio outbreak in Syria.
 Although polio, thanks to the vaccine, has been almost eradicated in most parts of the world, it is still present in several middle eastern countries.

 Because of political unrest and the huge numbers of refugees fleeing to Europe, world public health officials worry about more widespread outbreaks of … read on

 A few months ago I posted about calcium supplements and vitamin D supplements.
 I’m not a big fan of taking a lot of pills (or any, actually), so I did a little more research into what the most current evidence-based studies recommended.

 As someone who advocates for less medical care, I’m always thrilled to see physicians and others in the health care industry step forward to protest over-testing, over-screening, over-diagnosing, over-treating and over-charging.

 Here are some of my favorite health care blog posts and news articles from the last week.

-I am a chronically poor sleeper, and I have tried melatonin, the sleep supplement, in the past.
-I have friends that swear by it, but it never worked for me.
+I am a chronically poor sleeper, but I’ve never tried melatonin, the sleep supplement.
+I have many friends that swear by it, however.

-Plus, I could never get a straight answer from any source about the therapeutic dosage—1 mg, 3 mg, 5 mg, 10 mg?
-Should I only take it as needed, or is melatonin safe to take every night, forever?
+It bothered me that I could never get a straight answer from any source about the therapeutic dosage—1 mg, 3 mg, 5 mg, 10 mg?
+Should it only be taken as needed, or is melatonin safe to take every night, forever?

 A few days later, the child was diagnosed with the measles.
 Local public health officials were notified, and they began the task of contacting anyone who might have been exposed to the virus while on the plane or in the airport.